basil-b2s/Sithara-Music-Box/README.md

 The frontend of web page is created using simple HTML and CSS.

 <h2>Deployed application</h2>
 <p>Check out the deployed web app by clicking this link.
-Enter first few words of the Sithara'S song that you want to hear, the model will generate its lyrics.
+Enter first few words of the Sithara'S song and the model will generate its lyrics.
 Hope you'll like it.<br></p>

 ![image](https://user-images.githubusercontent.com/63139488/119091834-4346b700-ba2b-11eb-9e8e-072381372ad6.png)